 I like music, a lot.
 Nietzsche said:

 Music has helped me get through some tough times, but it also can lead you astray as not every songwriter makes the best decisions in his or her own life.
 None the less a lot of songwriters found there way into my quotation collection.
 My more recent writings on music will of course appear on my blog.

 Although I've bought 100's of CDs, tapes, and LPs, even 45s, music today is increasingly digital.
-I spent a lot of time and effort getting my home stereo to work the way I want.
-This involves a dedicated music server running iTunes because I'm a Mac guy.
+I previously spent a lot of time and effort getting my home stereo to work the way I want.
+This involved a dedicated music server running iTunes because I'm a Mac guy.

 I've also taken to using Last.fm and while I was unemployed I built various mashups but so many APIs have changed their rules combined with my lack of love for PHP means they have gradually stopped working over time but the one dedicated to my favourite songs seems to still function slightly in 2022.

 I've ripped most of the songs in my CD collection but not all of them and some are still not in the iTunes Match cloud.
 One day I hope to convert some of the analog music sources into digital files.
 Using the iTunes Music Store I've bought an ever increasing number of tracks I used to have on cassette or 45 that I wanted to use on for one of my legendary mixes.
 Nowadays artists big and small who you 'like' on Facebook encourage you to pre-order their albums on iTunes or vinyl.

 The Internet caused a lot of problems for the music biz, but not from me, I support all the artists I admire financially by buying their music, going to their concerts, and even buying their merch, particulary t-shirts.